fessionalpro/wings-doc/src/8-radiant/8b-prop-tinytask.md

 ### wings.tiny.task.define[default].tasker-name

-`String`, Task name, used for notifice and log, better readability, default is `[shortClassName#method]`, not use Default config.
+`String`, Task name, used for notice and log, better readability, default is `[shortClassName#method]`, not use Default config.

 ### wings.tiny.task.define[default].task-fast